italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     * - **code_verifier**
       - Verification code of the **code_challenge**.
       - `Proof Key for Code Exchange by OAuth Public Clients <https://datatracker.ietf.org/doc/html/rfc7636>`_.
-    * - **OAuth-Client-Attestation**
-      - It MUST be set to a value containing the Wallet Attestation JWT.
-      - `OAUTH-ATTESTATION-CLIENT-AUTH`_ draft 03.
-    * - **OAuth-Client-Attestation-PoP**
-      - It MUST be set to a value containing the Wallet Attestation JWT Proof of Possession JWT.
-The Wallet Attestation Proof of Possession MUST contain the claims as defined in :ref:`Table of the JWT Wallet Attestation PoP <table_jwt_pop>`, Section :ref:`Pushed Authorization Request (PAR) Response<sec_par>`.
-      - `OAUTH-ATTESTATION-CLIENT-AUTH`_ draft 03.

 A **DPoP Proof JWT** is included in the HTTP request using the ``DPoP`` header parameter containing a DPoP JWS.